tinijs/tinijs/apps/tinijs.dev/content/ui-posts/215 - vanilla/index.md

 <tini-button>A button</tini-button>
 ```

-## Server rendered (WordPress, Rails, ...)

-For server rendered pages, you can apply the same way as using Tini UI with Vanilla Javascript.

-To prevent FOUC, you can add attribute `hidden` to the body.
+To prevent Flash of Unstyled Content (FOUC), you can add the attribute `hidden` to the body and turn on the `resolvePending` option.

 ```html
 <script type="module">